Firstbober/wapanel/README.rst

 =======

 The panel all you need.
-Probably first non-tiling-targeted panel for Wayland with decent XFCE-like applets.
-Until we get port of some lightweight DE to Wayland :)
+Simple panel for Wayland with decent XFCE-like applets.
+Made for my needs but maybe it will fill your needs too.

 Features
 ========

 - Decent configurability
-- Useful applets like task switcher or app finder
+- Commonly used applets like task switcher or app finder
 - Config hot reloading
 - Wayland compatible
 - Exposed API for writing custom applets